Expected number of faces in a random embedding of any graph is at most linear: Random embeddings

 (1) Start with the vertices $1,2,\dots,n$, with $d_i$ unlabelled darts coming out of vertex $i$ for each $i$ and fix a cyclic order of the darts around each vertex.
 Over the course of the random process we will pair darts to form the edges of $G$, decreasing the number of unlabelled darts at each vertex.
 When we pair a dart at vertex $i$ and a dart at vertex $j$, thus forming the edge $ij$, we label the two darts and say that we have \emph{processed} the edge $ij$.
 We write $D_i$ for the number of unlabelled darts coming out of vertex $i$ at some step in the process, and write $\mu_{ij}$ for the number of unprocessed edges between $i$ and $j$ at some step.

-(2) Repeat the following process: Pick an edge between $i$ and $j$ which hasn't yet been chosen to process.
-At vertices $i$ and $j$ choose one of the $D_i$ and one of the $D_j$ unlabelled darts (respectively) uniformly at random and then join them together to make an edge, decreasing each of $D_i, D_j, \mu_{ij}$ by one.
+(2) Repeat the following process: \\ Pick one of Option A or Option B to use at this step.\\ Option A: Pick an edge between $i$ and $j$ which hasn't yet been chosen to process.
+At vertices $i$ and $j$ choose one of the $D_i$ and one of the $D_j$ unlabelled darts (respectively) uniformly at random and then join them together to make an edge.\\ Option B: Pick a dart at some vertex $i$.
+Choose one of the unprocessed edges $ij$ incident with $i$ uniformly at random.
+At vertex $j$, choose one of the $D_j$ unlabelled darts uniformly at random and join it with the chosen dart at $i$ to make an edge.

+In either option, we decrease each of $D_i, D_j, \mu_{ij}$ by one.
 Note that in the case of a loop ($i=j$), $D_i$ is decreased by 2.

 (3) After all edges have been processed, the initial cyclic orders of darts around each vertex define a rotation system and hence an embedding of $G$.